Piano Sonata in D major, D 850 (Schubert): III. Scherzo: Allegro vivace – Trio

-D major, Trio in G major.
-In the athletic Scherzo, Schubert expands a jaunty dotted-note idea to its limits, with thick chordal writing and frequent abrupt changes of register, texture, and key.
-Hemiola is used extensively - a strong 3/2 pulse pervades the 3/4 Scherzo.
+In the athletic scherzo, Schubert expands a jaunty dotted-note idea to its limits, with thick chordal writing and frequent abrupt changes of register, texture, and key.
+Hemiola is used extensively – a strong 3/2 pulse pervades the 3/4 scherzo.

 The stately trio, with its even, lyrical repeated chords and distant modulations, contrasts considerably with the kinetic music surrounding it.